 History of Ogham Stones in Ireland

-Historians and archaeologists believe that Ogham began in southwest Ireland and moved with the Irish who left the area.
+Historians and archaeologists believe that Ogham began in the southwest of Ancient Ireland and moved with the Irish who left the area.
 Sadly, many of the Irish Ogham stones have been re-used and found near churches and abbeys which indicates that they might have been incorporated into the Christian religions of the time.

 Archaeological evidence suggests that the surviving Ogham stones in Ireland date back to the 4th to 6th centuries.
 The original form of ogham represented approximately 80 sounds from Gaelic, with 20 symbols arranged in four groups of five.

 Ogham was developed during the Roman Empire and demonstrates the spread of its influence far beyond the Roman Empires’ frontiers.
 Ogham was not a fixed system of writing and the stones show modifications and changes as new symbols were added and older ones removed.
 There is also a Christian influence on some stones that have a cross carved on them or the word KOI which is believed to be a translation of the Christian Latin term for burial meaning ‘here lies’.

 The language of the Irish Ogham stones is dominantly what is called primitive Irish.
 Primitive Irish is the oldest known form of the Gaelic Languages.
 It was discovered by translating the inscriptions on the Ogham stones of Ireland – which contained mostly names.